Design and Build vs Traditional Procurement

-If you’re planning an office refurb or fit-out, you may be wondering whether to go down a traditional procurement route or use a design & build company.
+If you’re planning an office refurb or fit out, you may be wondering whether to go down a traditional procurement route or use a design and build company.

 Here we explore the benefits and differences of each option, helping you make the right choice for your business and project.

 Deciding between design and build (commonly known as D&B) and traditional procurement methods may feel like a daunting decision to make.
 To say that one route is better than the other isn’t necessarily true.
 The answer depends on your building project and specific goals.